pkivolowitz/shiny_apple/README.md

 This command line tool will recursively search from a specified folder looking for the leavings of compilers on the Apple platform.
-It cleans up and shines your Apple development environment.
+It cleans and shines your Apple development environment.

 Specifically the following: